Public Courses – Fall 2023

 If you have any questions about registration, please contact the AOP office:

 Your registration is provisional.
 We will confirm enrollment as soon as possible or about two weeks before the course starts.
-If it turns out a course is full and no space is available, the deposit will be fully refunded.
 Please NOTE that students taking a course for credit have priority of enrollment.

 Each video-conference course has 13 weekly meetings and is conducted live using Zoom (required: high speed internet, webcam, and microphone).
-Our Fall 2023 semester starts on September 3 and ends on December 28 – the instructor will determine the schedule of class meetings within these dates.
+Our Spring 2024 semester starts on January 28 and ends on May 23 – the instructor will determine the schedule of class meetings within these dates.

 Course Fee (except for Rabbinic Hebrew Workshop – see below):